fenago/data-analysis-pandas/lab_guides/lab_10.md

 ... )
 ```

-Important note

-Remember that we will be working in dedicated notebooks for each of the
-datasets, so while the setup code is all in the same code block to make
-it easier to follow in the course, make sure to work in the notebook
-corresponding to the data in question.

 Hyperparameter tuning with grid search
 ======================================

-No doubt you have noticed that we can provide various parameters to the
-model classes when we instantiate them.
-These
-model parameters are not derived from the data itself and are referred
-to as **hyperparameters**.
-Some examples of these are regularization
-terms, which we will discuss later in this
-lab, and weights.
-Through the process of **model tuning**, we seek
-to optimize our model\'s performance by tuning these hyperparameters.

 How can we know we are picking the best values to
 optimize our model\'s performance?
 One way is to